-13. Embedded Web Server
+12. Embedded Web Server

-The AVN-TB10AR has an embedded web server which provides easy access to all the configuration options through a web browser.
+The AVN-TB6 and AVN-TB6D have embedded web servers which provide easy access to all the configuration options through a web browser.
 It also gives access to system information and allows the firmware to be easily updated when new releases are made available.

 To access the embedded web server, the unit needs to be connected to a network via either of the 2 network ports on the rear panel.
-The upper port is the general access Ethernet port and the lower port is the Audio over IP (AoIP) port.
-By default, both ports are set to static address mode with the upper port IP address set to 192,168,0,100 and the lower port IP address set to 192.168.1.100.
-If the network address mode for the port to be used has been set to dynamic, the unit will attempt to acquire an IP address from a DHCP server or auto configuration if no DHCP server is found.
-The current IP address of these ports can be accessed by going to the main menu via the front panel navigation control, and selecting System Info - see page 50 for details.
-If a port has vet to acquire an IP address or has failed to link, the corresponding IP address and subnet mask will show 0.0.0.0.
+The upper port is the general access Ethernet port and the lower port is the audio over IP (AoIP) port.
+By default, both ports are set to static address mode with the upper port IP address set to 192,168,0,100 and the lower port IP address set to 192,168,1,100.
+If the network address mode for the port to be used has been set to dynamic. the unit will attempt to acquire an IP address from a DHCP server or auto configuration if no DHCP server is found.
+The current IP address of these ports can be determined by using the network address announcement function.
+See Network Address Announcement on page 19 for details.
+If a port has yet to acquire an IP address or has failed to link, the corresponding IP address and subnet mask be announced as 0.0.0.0.
 Once the IP address of the required port is known, simply type this into the address bar of a web browser.
-The Device Information page of the connected AVN-TB10AR will be displayed.
+The Device Information page of the connected unit will be displayed.
 This is the default page and will always be displayed first when connecting to the embedded web server.
-Each page of the web server shows the intercom name in the upper right hand corner. under the AVN-TB10AR label.
+Each page of the web server shows the intercom name in the upper right hand corner, under the model label.
 This makes it easier to identify the connected intercom unit, especially when configuring multiple units at the same time.
 The right hand side of each page has a brief help section that describes the content of each section.